P-Attapon/TT1PlasmaColumnPosition/README.md

 # Directory Structure

 ## General Structure
-"main.py" is the main script which executes the toroidal filament model calibration plane transformation from experimental data.
+`main.py` is the main script which executes the toroidal filament model calibration plane transformation from experimental data.

-"data" directory contains every experimental data required by main.py to function.
+`data` directory contains every experimental data required by main.py to function.

+Calculation results, edge detection on images, and simulations for the toroidal filament model can be found in the `result_plot` directory.

 ## Backend Calculation
 "methods_script" directory contains the functions of "toroidal_filament" and "OFIT" which are used in "main.py" to perform calculations.